mohammed-shameem/nextjs-materialui-starter/README.md

 docker-compose up
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+Open [http://localhost:3000](http://localhost:3000) or [http://ui.company.docker/login](http://ui.company.docker/login) with your browser to see the result.